doctrine-extensions/DoctrineExtensions/doc/symfony2.md

 [OK]   Gedmo\Translatable\Entity\MappedSuperclass\AbstractTranslation
 ```

 This is very useful for advanced requirements and quite simple to understand.
-So lets map now
+So now let's map
-everything extensions provide:
+everything the extensions provide:

 ```yaml
 # only orm config branch of doctrine